xmrrabbitx/NftHistoryLogs/README.md

 ```

 ### contribution
-If you interested in contribute in this project, I will be very glad ^__^
+If you are interested in contributing to this project, I will be very glad ^__^

 ### My Social Networks
 You can get in contact with me by: